 So, you made the decision to move beyond decluttering to minimizing your stuff.
 Congratulations!
 I can hear the planet sighing in relief.

 Where do you start?
 It does not matter just start.
-If you need help or inspiration, try reading a post or two or checking out the resources in the sections below.
+If you need help or inspiration, try reading these posts Spring Decluttering – Game Plan, Spring Decluttering – Deciding, Sorting, and Parting Ways, Spring Decluttering – Clutter Free Future and check out the resources section below.

 Your journey and mine will likely be filled with both supportive and unenthusiastic family members, unexpected challenges and benefits, and unyielding pressure to buy more stuff.
 Keep trying and make a u-turn if you need to.